FederatedAI/FATE/README.md

 FATE provides some API documents in [doc-api](./doc/api/), including federatedml, eggroll, federation.
 ### Develop Guide doc
 How to develop your federated learning algorithm using FATE? you can see FATE develop guide document in [develop-guide](./doc/develop_guide.md)
-### Chinese Version FAQ
-Solve all kinds of problem in practical experience.
-Please refer to [this folder](./doc/FAQ).
-English Version is coming soon.
 ### Other doc
 FATE also provides many other documents in [doc](./doc/).
 These documents can help you understand FATE better.
 ### License